forestgrape/coronavirus/5_epidemiological/spread_analyses.md

-## Individuality of Transmission
+## Transmission Distribution
-> Knowing how transmissions and infectors are distributed, can help to adjust control measures.
+Knowing how transmissions are distributed, can help to set control measures and importantly which not to set.
+E.g. children are not the carriers of the Covid spread and thus measures should not target them.

-### Infector and Transmission Distribution
+### Infector Distribution
 The infector distribution is highly skewed:
 * Contact tracing in Hong Kong revealed that [Adam et al](#summary-adam):
   * 20% of the cases induced 80% of infections